 The practice had an incidents and accident reporting procedure.
 All incidents and accidents would be reported in the incident log and accident books.
-There had been no accidents in the past 12 months.
-All staff we spoke with were aware of reporting procedures including who and how to report an incident or accident to.
+There had been one accident in the past 12 months, which was dealt with effectively and in line with the practice protocol.
+All staff we spoke with were aware of reporting procedures including who and how to report an incident to.